bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 should be mounted as read-write.
 Most init systems should be flexible enough to handle such a setup situation; so far testing as not found any major issues with it.
 Nonetheless this constraint should be removed.

+## {id="no-keyboard"} Some users cannot use keyboard in init-choosing menu

+Some users have reported that they are unable to utilize the keyboard in the init selection menu.
+No one on the development team has been able to reproduce this, making it difficult to debug.
+If you run into this and have the time/capability/interest in helping debug, please bring it up in the IRC channel.